tsunami416604/azure-docs.hu-hu/articles/azure-monitor/app/java-filter-telemetry.md

 ```

-### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2.
-A szűrő a konfigurációs fájl meghívása
+### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2. a szűrő meghívása a konfigurációs fájlban

-In ApplicationInsights.xml:
+A ApplicationInsights. xml fájlban:

 ```XML